-Many Archivist job postings require additional training and education beyond an undergraduate degree, such as a Master of Archival Studies (MAS) or equivalent.
-Graduate programs are expensive, making the archival profession less accessible to marginalized communities.
-While the AABC has traditionally offered educational courses on various topics relevant to Archivists, these too come at significant cost.
+Many archivist job postings require additional training and education beyond an undergraduate degree, such as a Master of Archival Studies (MAS) or equivalent.
+Graduate programs are notoriously expensive, making the archival profession less accessible to marginalized communities.
+While the AABC has traditionally offered educational courses on various topics relevant to archivists, these too come at significant cost.
 The purpose of the bursary is to eliminate the financial barrier for IBPOC who want to join the archival profession.

 Who is eligible:

 All candidates who identify as Indigenous, Black and/or a Person of Colour (IBPOC) are eligible to apply.
 Priority will be given to BC residents, but applications from elsewhere in Canada are also welcome.
 Both members and non-members of the AABC are invited to apply.

 The Anti-Racism Bursary covers the registration and textbook costs of one applicant per distance education course offered by the AABC.
 The bursary applies to the upcoming distance education courses offered during the April 2024 - March 2025 fiscal year, including:

 To apply, fill out the linked [Google form].
 You will be asked to provide your contact information and answer the following three questions: